The tips you need to manage cash flow in the right way

 How to maintain relationships for better cash inflow management

-As highlighted in “The tips you need to manage cash outflow in the right way”, cash outflows are under our control as we decide when we make the payments from our bank account, and how much we pay.
+As highlighted above, cash outflows are under our control as we decide when we make the payments from our bank account, and how much we pay.

 But that’s not the case with cash inflows.